-The DDA has hired a Quality Improvement Organization (QIO) Contractor to conduct postpayment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
+The DDA is hiringhas hired a Quality Improvement Organization (QIO) Contractor to conduct post-payment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
 These utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for were actually provided to the participant.
-The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP)) Detailed Service Authorization (DSA) in LTSSMaryland.
-This review will apply to both traditional (agency-directed) and self-directed services delivery models.
+The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP), and Service Funding Plan (SFP) or Detailed